 Yeats proposed marriage to Maud several times over the years, however, she never accepted.
 Maude was married twice.
 Maud’s second marriage was in 1903 to John MacBride, an Irish Freedom Fighter.
-John MacBride took part in the famous Irish Easter Rebellion against British rule in Ireland at the General Post Office in Dublin, Ireland, on April 24, in 1916.
+John MacBride took part in the famous Irish Easter Rebellion against British rule in Ireland at the General Post Office in Dublin, Ireland, on April 24, 1916.
 John MacBride was captured and executed by British troops via firing squad at Kilmainham Gaol in Dublin for his involvement in the uprising.
 Yeat’s famous poem “Easter 1916” is written about John MacBride.
 In 1916, after John MacBride’s death, Yeats again proposed to Maud, and once again, she turned him down.

 In 1918, Maud Gonne was arrested in Dublin and imprisoned in England for six months for her political activities.
-During the Irish War of Independence, she worked with a relief organization caring for violence victims from the war.
+During the Irish War of Independence, she worked with a relief organization caring for violent victims of the war.
 In 1921 she opposed the Anglo-Irish Treaty that ended the war between England and Ireland – supporting the Irish Republicans who opposed the Treaty.
 She settled in Dublin, Ireland, in 1922.